DrKain/DrKain/README.md

-I'm on holiday at the moment but I'll make an effort to respond to any issue or PR within a day.
+I'm on holiday at the moment but I'll make an effort to respond to any issue or PR as soon as possible.
 I abhor social media.
 You will not find me on Facebook, Instagram, TikTok or whatever is popular these days.
 The best and fastest way to contact me would be through discord ([tag below](#-quick-info)) or email (on the left for logged-in users).

 ## ♡ Quick Info